 - Where is that data sent and stored?

-A number of regulations require diligence in selecting and doing business with service providers.
+A number of regulations require diligence in selecting and doing organization with service providers.
 The Gramm-Leach-Bliley Act (GLBA) Safeguards Rule, for example, requires financial institutions to implement a security program that requires service providers, by contract, to implement and maintain “appropriate safeguards for the information.”
 For more about mobile app compliance for financial institutions, see our recent webinar, “Solving for compliance: Mobile app security for banking and financial services.”

 3. Don’t assume apps from official app stores meet your standards